GSA/cio.gov-redo/_pages/programs-and-events/innovation-roundtables.md

 # The Vision

-The Innovation Roundtable is designed to connect subject matter experts to focus on the practical applications of Innovative Technologies in the Federal Government.
+The Innovation Roundtable is designed to connect subject matter experts to focus on the practical applications of innovative technologies in the Federal Government.
 All discussion will be informal and off-the-record, with the goal of fostering a deeper understanding of the challenges and opportunities facing agency CIOs.

 - Roundtable 1 - Quantum Computing and Communications
 - Roundtable 2 - Topic to be announced